Solid-state battery: 1900s-2009

-In 2011, the landmark work of Kamaya et al. demonstrated the first solid-electrolyte, Li1.5Al0.5Ge1.5(PO4)3 (LAGP), capable of achieving a bulk ionic conductivity in excess of liquid electrolyte counterparts at room temperature.
-With this, bulk solid-ion conductors could finally compete technologically with Li-ion counterparts, leading to the modern era of solid-state research.
+2010-2019

-2000's Commercial Research & Development
+In 2011, Kamaya et al. demonstrated the first solid-electrolyte, Li10GeP2S12 (LGPS), capable of achieving a bulk ionic conductivity in excess of liquid electrolyte counterparts at room temperature.
+With this, bulk solid-ion conductors could finally compete technologically with Li-ion counterparts.

-As technology advanced into the new millennium, researchers and companies in the automotive and transportation industries experienced revitalized interest in solid-state battery technologies.
-In 2011, Bolloré launched a fleet of their BlueCar model cars, first in cooperation with carsharing service Autolib, and later released to retail customers.
-The car was meant to showcase the company's diversity of electric-powered cells in the application, and featured a 30 kWh lithium metal polymer (LMP) battery with a polymeric electrolyte, created by dissolving lithium salt in a co-polymer (polyoxyethylene).
+Researchers and companies in the transportation industry revitalized interest in solid-state battery technologies.
+In 2011, Bolloré launched a fleet of their BlueCar model cars.
+The demonstration was meant to showcase the company's cells, and featured a 30 kWh lithium metal polymer (LMP) battery with a polymeric electrolyte, created by dissolving lithium salt in polyoxyethylene co-polymer.

-In 2012, Toyota soon followed suit and began conducting experimental research into solid-state batteries for applications in the automotive industry in order to remain competitive in the EV market.
+In 2012, Toyota began conducting research into automotive applications.
 At the same time, Volkswagen began partnering with small technology companies specializing in the technology.

-A series of technological breakthroughs ensued.
-In 2013, researchers at the University of Colorado Boulder announced the development of a solid-state lithium battery, with a solid composite cathode based on an iron-sulfur chemistry, that promised higher energy capacity compared to already-existing SSBs.
+In 2013, researchers at the University of Colorado Boulder announced the development of a solid-state lithium battery, with a solid iron–sulfur composite cathode that promised higher energy.

-In 2017, John Goodenough, the co-inventor of Li-ion batteries, unveiled a solid-state battery, using a glass electrolyte and an alkali-metal anode consisting of lithium, sodium or potassium.
-Later that year, Toyota announced the deepening of its decades-long partnership with Panasonic, including a collaboration on solid-state batteries.
-Due to its early intensive research and coordinated collaborations with other industry leaders, Toyota holds the most SSB-related patents.
-However, other car makers independently developing solid-state battery technologies quickly joined a growing list that includes BMW, Honda, Hyundai Motor Company and Nissan.
-Other automotive-related companies, such as Spark plug maker NGK, have retrofitted their business expertise and models to cater to evolving demand for ceramic-based solid state batteries, in the face of perceived obsolescence of the conventional fossil-fuel paradigm.
+In 2017, John Goodenough, the co-inventor of Li-ion batteries, unveiled a solid-state glass battery, using a glass electrolyte and an alkali-metal anode consisting of lithium, sodium or potassium.
+Later that year, Toyota extended its decades-long partnership with Panasonic to include collaboration on solid-state batteries.
+As of 2019 Toyota held the most SSB-related patents.
+They were followed by BMW, Honda, Hyundai Motor Company., and Nissan.